HP Laptop Battery Replacement Cost UK 2026 — Pavilion, ENVY & EliteBook Prices

 HP's range splits into two designs.
 Older Pavilion and some business models use a removable pack that slides out of the base — a faster, cheaper swap because no chassis disassembly is needed.
 Newer Pavilion, ENVY, EliteBook and all Spectre x360 models use internal packs, secured inside with adhesive and screws; on the slimmest Spectres the pack is glued into the lid or base, which is the labour that pushes those repairs higher.
 The cell itself is similar across the range; the difference is the time and care needed to reach it.

-On a glued-shut Spectre, getting the pack out cleanly is the job — soft heat, a plastic spudger, and patience, because a torn cell or a cracked chassis is the cost of rushing it.
-We fit the new OEM-grade cell, re-secure it, reset the battery controller so the machine reports accurate capacity, and load-test before reassembly.
+On a glued-shut Spectre, lifting the pack out in one piece is the whole job — soft heat, a plastic spudger and patience, since a torn cell or a cracked lid is what rushing buys you.
+The fresh OEM-grade cell is bonded back in, the gauge is re-taught so it stops echoing the old pack's numbers, and the machine is load-tested before it is closed up.
 The 27-month guarantee covers the cell and the labour.

 How we test before we swap